F5Networks/f5-nfv-solutions/supported/plugins/f5-ric-plugin/README.md

 ## Use the F5-ric-plugin
-F5 Resource Information Collector (F5-ric) plugin is used to collect GiLAN Service Layer information and generate reports.
+F5 Resource Information Collector (F5-ric) plugin is used to collect Gi-LAN Service Layer information and generate reports.
 The F5-ric-plugin deploys all billing report-related workflows and functionality.
 You require this plugin for deploying all VNFM solution blueprints.

 You will find multiple versions of this plugin in this repository.
 Blueprints are programmed to use a specific plugin version, **or later**.